RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/45-ROM.md

 > - <sup>k</sup> 28.
 Isaiah 10:22-23
 > - <sup>l</sup> 29.
 Greek: Sabaoth (for Hebrew: Tze’va’ot)
 > - <sup>m</sup> 29.
 Isaiah 1:9
 > - <sup>n</sup> 33.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>o</sup> 33.
 Isaiah 8:14; 28:16

 ## Chapter 10